Pretty Little Liars season 2

 The second season of Pretty Little Liars, based on the books of the same name by Sara Shepard, premiered on June 14, 2011, and concluded on March 19, 2012, on ABC Family.
 On January 10, 2011, ABC Family renewed the series for a second season.
 The season premiere brought in 3.68 million viewers, which was higher than the season 1 premiere.
 The Halloween special aired on October 19, 2011, drawing 2.5 million total viewers.
 The second half of season 2 premiered on January 2, 2012.

+The second season of Pretty Little Liars received critical praise from critics, particularly for its complex storylines, mysterious and thrilling atmosphere, characters, and the Halloween special episode.
+In subsequent years, it has been hailed by fans as the best season of the series.
+In particular, the finale received widespread acclaim, with many highlighting the satisfying 'A' reveal, the motivations of Mona Vanderwaal, and the poignant final scene surrounding Maya and Emily's relationship.
+Janel Parrish received universal acclaim for her performance as Mona Vanderwaal in this episode and across the entire season and won the Teen Choice Award for Choice TV Villain.
+Parrish was subsequently upgraded to the starring cast after this season.